Ductile Iron Pile Products

 - End-bearing on refusal

 It is important that the hammer flow requirements are properly matched with the base excavator for adequate functionality.
-In addition, connection of the hammer to excavator will depend on the specifics of each piece of equipment.
-Specialty adaptors may be required to make the proper hammer-excavator connection and need to be investigated by the Installer.
+In addition, connection of the hammer to the excavator will depend on the specifics of each piece of equipment.
+Specialty adaptors may be required to make the proper hammer-excavator connection and need to be investigated by the installer.
+Many installers elect to use side-mount hammer brackets to reduce the amount of overhead clearance needed for the system installation which also reduces the excavator size requirements.

 3) Drive Shanks

-Specialty drive shanks are required for installation of the Ductile Iron Piles (need link to accessories section of website).
-A dry drive shank is used for end-bearing installations and a wet or grout shank along with a grout box is used for friction installations.
-It is imperative that the wet shank only be used for Friction DIP installations to avoid tooling damage.
-This is largely because the combination of the high energy imparted during the driving process combined with the heating of the tooling that can occur without the presence of grout to act as a coolant during installation.
+Specialty drive shanks are required for installation of the Ductile Iron Piles.
+A solid (dry) drive shank is used for non-grouted pile installations and a grouting (wet) shank along with a grout box is used for exterior grouted pile installations.
+It is recommended that the wet shank primarily be used for exterior grouted pile installations and not for repeated end-bearing situations to avoid tooling damage.
+This damage potentially is largely because the combination of the high energy imparted during the driving process combined with the heating of the tooling that can occur without the presence of grout to act as a coolant during installation.

 4) Grout Pump

-A grout pump is required for installation of Friction Ductile Iron Piles and also following installation of end-bearing piles if the hollow annular space will be filled with grout or concrete.
-The pump consists of a piston-driven concrete/grout pump.
+A grout pump is required for installation of exterior grouted Ductile Iron Piles also for filling of the interior of the pile following installation of Non-Grouted piles.
+A colloidal pump is typically used for mixing neat cement (cement and water) for filling the interior of piles.
+A piston-driven, swing-tube concrete/grout pump is recommended for pumping sand-cement grout during the installation of Grouted DIPs.
 Although screw pumps can deliver high rates of delivery, they are not suitable for ductile iron pile installations because of the limited discharge pressure generated.

-Like hammer selection, it is important that the grout pump be selected so that it is not too small and can’t provide sufficient pressure to introduce the grout at depth in the pile nor is it too large and causes blockages in the line.
+Like hammer selection, it is important that the grout pump be selected so that it is large enough to provide sufficient pumping pressures to introduce the grout at depth in the pile, but is not too large that it causes blockages in the line or over-pressurizes the system.
 Manufacturer recommendations indicate a maximum pumping pressure up to 1,000 psi (70 bars) and with a flow rate of 12 cfm (20 m3/h).
+The pump stroke size is also critical to avoid plugging.
+Pump strokes of ¼- to ½-cubic foot per stroke are well-suited for DIP installation.

-During DIP Installation, the grout pump lines are connected to the wet shank / grout box attached to the hammer.
+During grouted DIP installation, the grout pump lines are connected to the grout box attached to the grouting (wet) shank in the hammer.
 Since the connection to the wet shank is a 2 inch (50 mm) connection, hose reducers are often required from the 4 inch (100 mm) or 6 inch (150 mm) line extending from the pump.

 Despite the ease of installation of the Ductile Iron Piles, successful performance of the system relies closely on the level of quality control and testing undertaken during installation.
-The quality control / quality assurance activities consist mostly of monitoring items such as penetration depths, penetration rate, grout pump strokes and termination depths, and also includes full-scale load testing to verify capacity.
+The quality control / quality assurance activities consist mostly of monitoring items such as penetration depth, penetration rate, set criteria, grout pump strokes and termination depths.
+Full-scale load testing to verify capacity is also an important quality control aspect for the system.

 Driving and Driving Rates

-Quality control during DIP installation is largely focused on monitoring pile penetration and penetration rates (length of time to drive 1 meter increments as marked on the pile section) during driving.
-The rates of penetration can be used as indicators of geotechnical resistance and even pile capacity.
-These rates are monitored for both End-Bearing piles and also Friction Piles.
+Quality control during DIP installation is largely focused on monitoring pile penetration and penetration rates during driving.
+Each section of Ductile Iron Pile is factory-marked in one meter increments to assist with monitoring the length of time required to drive 1 meter of pile into the ground.
+The rates of penetration are used as indicators of geotechnical resistance and pile capacity.
+For piles developing capacity in friction, the drive rates provide confirmation that the pile is penetrating into the competent bonding strata.
+For piles developing the capacity in end-bearing, the drive rates are measured (seconds/inch) to verify the adequate “set” criteria is achieved.
+Drive rates are monitored for both End-Bearing piles and also Friction Piles.

-The figure below shows an illustration of driving rates with depth that is obtained for each pile.
+The figure below shows an illustration of driving rates with depth that is obtained for a pile.

 Depth of Termination

 For End-Bearing Piles, the depth of termination is determined based on either refusal on a hard layer (rock) where further penetration or advancement of the pile is not feasible.
 Alternatively, piles may be terminated when a “set” criteria is met.
-The “set” criteria is defined as a limited amount of deflection in a particular time limit.
-Decades of installation and verification testing indicate that a “set” criteria of 1 inch or less of penetration in 50 seconds or longer is adequate to provide the design geotechnical capacity.
+The “set” criteria is defined as a limited amount of deflection observed while driving the pile for a particular time limit.
+Decades of installation and verification testing indicate that a “set” criteria of 1 inch or less of penetration in 50 seconds or longer is adequate to achieve the design geotechnical capacity for most design cases.
+Project-specific variations to set criteria are often made and established based on site-specific load testing.

 Load testing is an important tool for verifying capacity of both End-Bearing and Friction piles.
-Load testing for end-bearing applications is performed in general accordance with ASTM D-1143 for static load testing of pile foundations (see load test picture).
-Alternatively, load testing for Friction piles may be performed in either compression loading generally according to ASTM D-1143 or in tension in general accordance with ASTM D-3689 for axial tensile load testing of piles (see load test picture).
-Tension testing is an acceptable means to test the bond zone resistance for either tension or compression loads.
-It is often a preferred method for testing because it eliminates the need for numerous high capacity tension reactions for the load frame.
+Load testing for end-bearing applications is performed in general accordance with ASTM D-1143-07 for static load testing of pile foundations (see load test picture).
+Alternatively, load testing for Friction piles may be performed in either compression in general accordance with ASTM D-1143-07 or in tension in general accordance with ASTM D-3689-07 to evaluate axial tensile load testing of piles (see load test picture).
+Tension testing is often an acceptable means to test the bond zone resistance for either tension or compression loads.
+It is often a preferred method for testing because it eliminates the need for numerous high capacity tension reaction anchors for a compression load test frame.